Last updated March 17, 2022. This page will be updated as our understanding of COVID-19 increases.

 Vaccines do work against Omicron

-- The vaccines are not very good at preventing infection with the omicron variant, unlike with past variants.
+- The vaccines are not very good at preventing infection with the omicron variant and its subvariants, unlike with past variants.
 But they still provide protection against severe disease.

-- A booster shot increases protection against hospitalization and death — and for a period of time, reduces the risk of infection.
+- Booster shots increase protection against hospitalization and death — and for a short period of time, reduce the risk of infection.

 It’s better to get immunity from a vaccine than from an infection